MoscaDotTo/Winapp2/README.md

 Winapp2.ini does not support non-English system configurations or portable software natively.
 If you have need for these features, we recommend you utilize a "Custom.ini" file, and use Winapp2ool to merge it with the main file using the Add&Replace setting to override the existing entries.

-## Donations

-If you like Winapp2.ini and want to help keep development going, please consider donating some money to our great minds behind Winapp2.ini.

-You can donate to Robbie via PayPal (https://paypal.me/moscadotto/) or Venmo (@woadleaves).